2022-JULY-LIONTECH-DEVOPS-SESSION/questions-and-answers/README.md

 + Yes.
 We take you from zero IT background to become a highly skilled and Professional IT & DevOps Engineer.
 + Over 95% of our graduates working today had no prior IT background before joining.

-### ✅3)	What is the average salary of LION TECH ACADEMYTrained DevOps Engineer?
+### ✅3)	What is the average salary of LION TECH ACADEMY Trained DevOps Engineer?
 + The average salary is about $150,000/yr. for a single job.
 + The highest paid LION TECH ACADEMYEngineers are making over $700,000/year.
 #### NB: You can start making millions of dollars via our coaching programs that helps Engineers start their own IT companies.